Posted on February 12 2020

 Filling a water bottle and giving your head a good squirt is always an option, too!

 For more summer skin TLC, apply Babo Botanicals’s After Sun Soothing Hydrating Aloe Gel.
-Our quick-absorbing and non-sticky aloe vera gel also contains green tea, witch hazel, arnica, and eucalyptus oil.
+Our quick-absorbing and non-sticky aloe vera gel also contain green tea, witch hazel, arnica, and eucalyptus oil.

 It’s a treat for your sun-kissed skin!

-Whether or not you have the chance to shower in fresh water, apply coconut oil to your hair before dipping it in the pool or the ocean.
+Whether or not you have the chance to shower in fresh water, apply a natural oil — like coconut oil or olive oil — to your hair before dipping it in the pool or the ocean.

 This provides a protective coating for your hair, keeping moisture in and warding off the chemicals and dryness.

-Keep in mind that if you’re wearing a latex or silicone swim camp, coconut oil may make the cap slide off your head.
-In that case, you might have to skip the coconut oil and up your hair care game in other ways.
+Keep in mind that if you’re wearing a latex or silicone swim cap, the oil may make the cap slide off your head.
+In that case, you might have to skip the coconut or olive oil and up your hair care game in other ways.

 Wearing a hat while lounging by the pool or relaxing on the beach is a good idea for many reasons — plus, it’s just a cute summertime accessory!
 But how can a baseball cap or sunhat help your hair?